Coldmooon/SSD-on-Custom-Dataset/README.md

 Modify the `num_test_image` (important!) and `test_batch_size`.

-All the modifications needed in `examples/ssd/score_ssd_pascal.py` are the same.
+All the modifications in `examples/ssd/score_ssd_pascal.py` are the same.

 # Step 5: Run

 Run `python examples/ssd/ssd_pascal.py` to train a new model.

-Use `python examples/ssd/score_ssd_pascal.py` to evaluate it.
+Use `python examples/ssd/score_ssd_pascal.py` to evaluate the model.

 Below is the original content.